amcl11/binary_classification_neural_network/README.md

 ### Compiling, Training, and Evaluating the Model:
-**How many neurons, layers, and activation functions did you select for your neural network model, and why?**

 - The initial structure served as a foundation point before experimenting with the model's architecture.
 One heuristic is having double the amount of neurons compared to the inputs for the first layer and then reducing the number of neurons in subsequent layers.